310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-that’s right, they are a surfboard~ kaoru always keeps them lying here.
+that’s right, they are a surfboard~ kaoru always keeps them lying on the [rooftop].
 {% endbubble %}

 {% bubble Keito %}